Applying for a residence permit

 Are you from a country outside the European Union (EU), the European Economic Area (EEA) or Switzerland?
 If you wish to stay in the Netherlands for more than 90 days then it is most likely that you will need a verblijfsvergunning (residence permit).
-Which residence permit you need to apply for depends on your nationality and/or situation.
+Which residence permit you need to apply for depends on which citizenship you hold and/or situation.

 Last updated on 13 April 2022

-Are you a family member of an EU/EEA or Swiss national?
+Are you a family member of an EU/EEA or Swiss citizen?

-If you are a family member of an EU/EEA or Swiss national but you yourself do not have EU/EEA or Swiss nationality, you must apply for a toetsing aan het EU-recht (verification against EU law).
+If you are a family member of an EU/EEA or Swiss citizen but you yourself do not have EU/EEA or Swiss citizenship, you must apply for a toetsing aan het EU-recht (verification against EU law).
 The Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) sets out the conditions and procedure for toetsting aan het EU-recht.